Anne Marie McEwan

 John has long and varied experience of engineering design in the oil and gas industry.

-He is currently extending his graphic design and animation skills beyond engineering and now works with The Smart Work Company to create learning materials for The Smart Work Company.
+He is currently extending his graphic design and animation skills beyond engineering and helps create learning materials for The Smart Work Company.

 John has taken and adapted all the images on the website.
 The graffiti and images come from walls around London, Madrid, Berlin, Paris, New York, Moscow and Zurich.